 These types of guns are propelling either metallic projectiles, spherical BBs or non-spherical pellets.
 Some of other types of pellet guns can also shoot arrows or darts.

-While pellet gun is a very popular trend these days, it is not just by chance.
+The fact that pellet guns (also known as airsoft guns) are getting more popular is not by chance.
 These guns feature plenty of useful functions that provide user with a number of benefits.

 One of the key reasons is the simplicity of shooting with a pellet gun.
 Pellet guns are very easy to use, whether you are beginner or experienced shooter.
 Moreover, these guns are normally do not weigh much, providing shooter with sufficient mobility for better performance.

-The high-quality air guns normally cock easily.
+The high-quality air guns normally cock easily and still deliver huge power.
 In fact, classic pellet guns are very easy to cock.
 However, there are some models that require some upper body strength.

 One of the most usual uses of pellet guns - rodents hunt and pest control.
 These small animals include rabbits, birds, mice, squirrels and others.
 Some people use pellet guns to keep their yards protected from these small animals.